SayantanRC/src_custom_initramfs/README.md

 ```
 module_source_path="/lib/modules/`uname -r`"
 ```
-The variable `module_source_path` can refer to a custom location, just above the 'kernel' directory.
+The variable `module_source_path` can refer to a custom location, ending with a kernel release, just one level above the 'kernel' directory.
 Example, a system can have 2 linux kernels installed, say 5.11 and 5.4.
 Then the `module_source_path` can be any of the following:
 > "/lib/modules/5.4"
 > "/lib/modules/5.11"

 It can also be set to an external source, say we have mounted a live USB, then `module_source_path` can also be set as `/run/media/<user>/arch_root/lib/modules/5.9.6-arch1-1`; where `/run/media/<user>/arch_root` is the mount point.
-This variable cannot take values like:
+The value must end with a kernel-release similar to ouput of `uname -r`.
+It cannot take values like:

 > "/lib/modules"
 > "/lib/modules/5.11/kernel"